Complaints & Regulatory Information

 To view the SRA’s code of conduct, please click here.

 An insolvency practitioner (IP) has to comply with the law, standards set out in the Statements of Insolvency Practice, the Insolvency Code of Ethics and ICAEW’s insolvency licensing regulations.
-If you’re concerned the IP may not have followed any of these standards, you’ll need to send your complaint to the Insolvency Service via the online complaint form.
+If you are concerned the IP may not have followed any of these standards, please contact our Complaints Officer using the information in the link above.
+You can complain to the Insolvency Service via their online complaint form but we will try to resolve your complaint before you do so.

-If you’re challenging the decisions of an IP, there are procedures under insolvency legislation that you need to follow.
+If you are challenging the decisions of an IP, there are procedures under insolvency legislation that you need to follow.
 The IP acts under statutory rights and powers; only the courts have the power to decide if the IP has exercised them properly.
-ICAEW can’t intervene in these matters; for example, retention of title.
+ICAEW cannot intervene in these matters; for example, retention of title.

 Complaints about Notarial Work